hermie64/tm1-sublime/README.md

 ![screenshot](Other_Assets/function_correct.png "")

 ## Required Sublime Text package
-1. __RegReplace__: Plugin for “Sublime Text” that allows the creating of commands consisting of sequences of find and replace instructions.
+1. __RegReplace__: Plugin for “Sublime Text” that allows the creating of commands consisting of sequences of find and replace instructions

 ## Recommended Sublime Text Packages
 1. __Package Control__: The Sublime Text package manager: https://packagecontrol.io/